LedgerHQ/ledger-button-public/packages/ledger-button/README.md

 ### `initializeLedgerProvider(options)`

-Initializes the Ledger Button provider and injects the UI components into the DOM.
+Initializes the Ledger Wallet Provider and injects the UI components into the DOM.

 #### Parameters